tessercat/daoistic-book/daodejing/53/english.md

-If you ask me to explain
+Don't ask me to explain
 how to do the right thing
-I'm afraid I might just say,
+because I'm afraid of what I might say.

-The high road is easy
+The high road is easy,
 but people like shortcuts.

 You've shut down government,